mlochbaum/BQN/doc/transpose.md

         ≢ ⍉⎉3 a23456

-And of course, Rank and Power can be combined to do more complicated transpositions: move a set of contiguous axes with any starting point and length to the end.
+And of course, Rank and Repeat can be combined to do more complicated transpositions: move a set of contiguous axes with any starting point and length to the end.

         ≢ ⍉⁼⎉¯1 a23456

-Using these forms, we can state BQN's generalized matrix product swapping rule:
+Using these forms (and the [Rank](shape.md) function), we can state BQN's generalized matrix product swapping rule:

     a MP b  ←→  ⍉⍟(1-=a) (⍉b) MP (⍉⁼a)